Julius and Aaron: Gildas and Bede

 The primary evidence for Julius and Aaron comes from the writings of Gildas, who was writing somewhere in western Britain during the early to mid sixth century.
 There remains a question as to how the events that likely took place in third-century Caerleon were transmitted to Gildas, writing three centuries later.
 There is also the question as to how accurate his information about the events of the Romano-British past was; some of his claims, such as that Hadrian's Wall was built by Septimius Severus, were incorrect.
 Jeremy K. Knight believed that Gildas' information on Julius and Aaron should be taken seriously, for he was "a muddled, but honest, witness" to the information he received.

 Gildas' De Excidio et Conquestu Britanniae is the first surviving source to mention them, and he writes that during the Diocletian persecution, "God... kindled up among us bright luminaries of holy martyrs....
 Such were St. Alban of Verulam, Aaron and Julius, citizens of the city of legions and the rest, of both sexes, who in different places stood their ground in the Christian contest."
 Bede, drawing on Gildas, says in the Ecclesiastical History of the English People that in the same persecution during which Alban was martyred, so "suffered Aaron and Julius, citizens of Caerleon, and many others of both sexes throughout the land.
 After they had endured many horrible physical tortures, death brought an end to their struggles."

 Bede repeats what Gildas has said but adds no additional information about the two martyrs.

 Alternative suggested locations

-Historians have generally identified Caerleon as the location of the pair's martyrdom.

-There is some evidence to suggest that the martyrdom may have occurred not in Caerleon but in Chester.
-When Gildas first mentions Julius and Aaron, he says that they were martyred in the "City of Legions", or legionum urbis.
-That could have referred to a number of legionary fortresses, including Chester and York, both of which carry the name in a number of sources.
+There are loose evidence to suggest that the martyrdom may have occurred not in Caerleon, their city of origin, but in Chester.
 Archaeological excavations at an amphitheatre in Chester have uncovered a structure that may have been used for public executions in the Diocletian period and the possible remains of an early medieval church, which might be related to a Roman martyrdom site.

 In 2016, Andrew Breeze argued that Leicester may have been the location of Aaron and Julius' martyrdom.